| |

 Boss Everyware stores all activities locally and updates the log file as soon as the user logs in again.

 No, only one instance per user can run at a time.
-If there are multiple users logged in simultaneously (Fast User Switching, Terminal Services), each user session has one Boss Everyware instance running inside.
+If there are multiple users logged-in simultaneously (Fast User Switching, RDC), each user session has one Boss Everyware 3 instance running inside.

 Anti-spyware issues